At first glance, a 401(k) plan may look like a hodgepodge of pie charts and indecipherable rules.

 But in reality, it’s an amazing tool employers have in their arsenal to help their teams save for the future.
 In this article, we’ll give you the lowdown on how to set up a 401(k) plan that takes superb care of your team.

-First off, do I need to offer a retirement plan?
+First off, am I required to offer a retirement plan?

 While most states don’t require you to offer a retirement plan, some do.
 There are also endless other reasons why you should help your team save for whatever life has in store.

 - It shows that you care about your team’s future.
 With a company-sponsored retirement plan in place, your team will feel more comfortable thinking about the road ahead.

 - Most employers already provide 401(k)s to their teams.
 The Society for Human Resource Management (SHRM) found that 94 percent of companies provided some type of retirement plan.
 Furthermore, 74 percent provided a match on some or all of their employees’ contributions to those plans.
 Offering a retirement plan will help your small business stay competitive.

 - Offering a 401(k) saves you money on taxes: You can deduct your employer contribution to your team’s 401(k).
-For small businesses with fewer than 100 people on the team, there is even a $500 tax credit for the first three years to help offset the cost of administration fees.
+And if you have fewer than 100 employees, there is even a $500 tax credit for the first three years to help offset the cost of administration fees.

 Which plan should I set up?
 SEP-IRA vs. SIMPLE-IRA vs. 401(k)

-If you have less than 100 employees, you’ll be able to choose from a SEP-IRA, a SIMPLE-IRA, and an employer-sponsored 401(k).
-As you grow to more than 100 employees, sponsoring a 401(k) will be your best bet.
+If you have fewer than 100 employees, a SEP-IRA or SIMPLE-IRA might make more sense.
+But as you grow to more than 100 employees, sponsoring a 401(k) will likely be your best bet.

 A SEP-IRA, or simplified employee pension, is for small business owners and those who are self-employed.
 Only employers can contribute to this kind of IRA, which is why it’s more suitable for business owners.
 In 2021, owners can contribute $58,000 or 25% of their income, whichever number winds up lower.